HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Conclusion

 \section{Conclusion}

-The objective of this work was to propose an iterative denoising-based algorithm for hyperspectral fusion––modeled on the plug-and-play framework––that not only exhibits strong empirical performance but also comes with a provable convergence guarantee.
-Specifically, we utilized kernel denoisers, which provide effective noise reduction while maintaining tractable mathematical properties.
-We showed that there is scope for innovation within this class and came up with a cascaded denoiser, CasKD, which outperforms all previously reported kernel denoisers for hyperspectral images.
-Moreover, we demonstrated that the performance of CasKD is comparable with existing state-of-the-art (non-trained) denoisers.
-As explained in the introduction, we do not consider trained deep denoisers since establishing predictable mathematical properties and coming up with convergence guarantees is fundamentally challenging.
+We developed an iterative, denoising-based algorithm for hyperspectral fusion within the plug-and-play (PnP) framework.
+The proposed method combines strong empirical performance with provable convergence guarantees.
+This is achieved through the use of kernel denoisers, which provide effective noise suppression while maintaining mathematically tractable properties.
+In particular, we introduced CasKD, a cascaded kernel denoiser that captures both inter-band and intra-band correlations in hyperspectral data.
+CasKD outperforms previously reported kernel denoisers and performs on par with leading classical (non-trained) methods.
+We did not consider learned deep denoisers, as ensuring predictable mathematical behavior and convergence guarantees for such models remains fundamentally challenging.